-The Standards Committee shall authorize the posting of all supporting references that are linked to an approved standard.
+The Standards Committee shall authorize the posting of all supporting references31 that are linked to an approved standard.
 Prior to granting approval to post a supporting reference with a link to the associated standard, the Standards Committee shall verify that the document has had stakeholder review to verify the accuracy of the technical content.
 While the Standards Committee has the authority to approve the posting of each such reference, stakeholders, not the Standards Committee, verify the accuracy of the document's contents.

 Type of Document Description Reference Descriptive, technical information or analysis or explanatory information to support the understanding and interpretation of a reliability standard.
 A standard reference may support the implementation of a reliability standard or satisfy another purpose consistent with the reliability and market interface principles.
+Guideline Recommended process that identifies a method of meeting a requirement under specific conditions.
 Supplement Data forms, pro forma documents, and associated instructions that support the implementation of a reliability standard.
 Training Material Documents that support the implementation of a reliability standard.
 Procedure Step-wise instructions defining a particular process or operation.
 Procedures may support the implementation of a reliability standard or satisfy another purpose consistent with the reliability and market interface principles.
 White Paper An informal paper stating a position or concept.
 A white paper may be used to propose preliminary concepts for a standard or one of the documents above.

-&lt;sup>27 The Standards Committee's Procedure for Approving the Posting of Reference Documents is posted on the Reliability Standards Resources Web Page.
+31 The Standards Committee's Procedure for Approving the Posting of Reference Documents is posted on the Reliability Standards Resources Web Page.